 - Living Legend: The band are supposedly a living legend that will live long after other living legends have died.

 - Musical Pastiche: I mean, what else were you expecting?
-An unsuspecting listener could be forgiven for thinking that some of these are lost Beatles songs - they nailed the style completely.
+And Innes is good at this; an unsuspecting listener could be forgiven for thinking that some of these are lost Beatles songs they nail the style completely.
 Even the vocals are almost impossible to differentiate.